 Students will learn and have a basic understanding of wildlife and natural resources.
-During this course, we will study career opportunism in the above areas, as well as identification of species, care and habitat management, importance of natural resources and individual species of wildlife and trees.
+During this course, we will study career opportunities in the above areas, as well as the identification of species, care and habitat management, the importance of natural resources, and individual species of wildlife and trees.
+FFA membership is included in the course enrollment, and participation is required during class time.
+A Supervised Agriculture Experience project and record book must be maintained as required by the Department of Education, Bureau of Career and Technical Education for Agriculture Education.